- What is Lockpicking?

 - The Rules?

-- Every member must be acquainted with the by-laws.
-The rights and responsibilities of (would-be) members and the board are grounded in these.
+- Every member must be acquainted with the rules, of which the most important is to only open locks that you have permission for to open from the owner.
 Furthermore, sport lockpickers do not like to talk about opening doors, stealing bicycles or opening techniques in which means other than lockpick tools are employed.
 Of course, there may be exceptions, but these dark matters have nothing to do with our sport.
 The board will also take action if this sort of subject matter is discussed (in excess).
 We do our best to make it a nice sporting organisation, and try to keep criminal elements out.

 - Criminal Elements?